catseye/Fountain/README.md

 that most resembles the most direct statement of the problem.
 Fountain aims for having this sort of clean formulation.

+### Isn't this really a programming language?

+Fountain resides in the murky twilight beween programming language and grammar formalism, as all sufficiently powerful grammar formalisms must.

+Parsing a context-sensitive language is a PSPACE-complete problem, and being able to express all, and only, the context-sensitive languages is a design goal of Fountain (whether it achieves it perfectly or not).

+There are many problems that cannot be solved in PSPACE, for example computing the Ackermann function.
+So Fountain is definitely not Turing-complete; you won't be able to write a Lisp interpreter in it.
+This distances it from previous experiments by Cat's Eye Technologies to design "grammar-like" programming languages, such as [Tamsin][] and [Tandem][], which were intended to be Turing-complete.

+At the same time, PSPACE is a huge computational class, one which is known to contain NP, and is thought to be quite a bit larger.
+NP-complete problems already are generally considered "intractable";
+so for all practical purposes, PSPACE ought to be ample.

+Preventing Fountain from expressing languages which are not context-sensitive is still an open line of inquiry.
+Clearly we must disallow unrestricted recursion, but the best way of doing this is less clear.

+Even if we limit the recursion to well-founded recursion (such as found in [Exanoke][]), primitive recursive computations can still be expressed.
+Primitive recursion is known to be able to solve any problem in NEXPTIME, which is not known to be equal to PSPACE, and is suspected to be larger.

+Forbidding recursion entirely will certainly prevent going outside of PSPACE.
+But expressing grammatical things such as nesting structures with repetition alone would be inconvenient to the point of being obnoxious.
+And we need to be careful to still allow all CSLs to be expressed, which might prove cumbersome to show.

 TODO
 ----